ErmiYasHaile/projectOne/README.md

+# Project one- Countries Api
-# Your app's title- use this project to get the country’s name, officila langunge, country code , flag and region.
+use this project to get the country’s name, officila langunge, country code , flag and region.
-Technologies Used:
+# Technologies Used:
-HTML
-CSS
-Javascript
+*HTML
+*CSS
+*Javascript

 Screenshot(s)